jwist/hastaLaVista/README.md

 ### bariatric rat demo

-To get a feeling of the interface, use the following lines to explore a demo analysis performed on 59 urine sample of rats.
+To get a feeling of the interface, use the following lines to explore a demo analysis performed on 59 urine samples of rats.

     v4 <- new("visualization")
     v4@data <- "rat_bariatric_dataExplorer.data.json"